cisco-en-programmability/splunk-apps/Splunk_CiscoDNACenter/README.md

     * All Clients Count
     * Wired Clients Count
     * Wireless Clients Count
-- Cisco DNA Center Client Health
+- Cisco Catalyst Center Client Health
     * The health scores for all, for wired and for wireless devices in different graphs.
-- Cisco DNA Center Compliance
+- Cisco Catalyst Center Compliance
     * Number of Compliant Devices
     * Device Compliance Status Percentages
     * Percentage of Compliant Devices with the Specified Status